Function List

 eyePos

-is the location of the object you are looking at,upVec
+is the position of the object you want to look at, andupVec

 upVec